 In addition, the upsurge in demographic trends driving housing

 markets and demand for real estate properties across the nation

-demonstrate solid financial performance in the future.
-Housing
+solid financial performance in the future.
+Housing starts are

 Plum Creek benefits from large economies of scale and capitalizes